‘34 Lower Camden Street – Another historic building gone forever’

 By Eamon Murphy

 No. 34 Lower Camden Street, the location of the founding of Na Fianna Eireann in 1909, is one of the most significant addresses in the history of the Irish independence movement.
 It was also the birthplace of the Irish National Theatre Society, which went on to become the Abbey Theatre.
-Sadly this building has recently been lost to a fire, under suspicious circumstances and was then unfortunately demolished.
+Sadly this building lost to a fire circa 2012, and was then unfortunately demolished.
 The building was of such importance historically, and also architecturally, that An Taisce recently said that it had “all the criteria befitting a national monument”.

 Camden Street is one of the most historic streets in Dublin and according to historian Máiréad Ní Chonghaile it was “part of a medieval route from the southern suburb of Rathmines into Dublin city, the road then developed over the course of the 18th century, lined with brick houses occupied by professionals and aristocracy often associated with nearby Dublin Castle.
 Today the streets exhibit a strong, 19th century mercantile tradition, with their bustling mixture of shops, service providers and market traders.”